 - The Health Protection Agency guidance on infection control exclusion periods will be followed.

-- Ofsted will be notified of any infectious diseases, which a qualified medical person considers notifiable.
+- Ofsted and HSE will be notified of any infectious diseases which are listed on the ‘notifiable’ list.

 Medication – (see also Administering Medicines Policy)

 Parents/carers will administer prescribed medicines where possible.
 The person in charge or the child’s key worker is responsible for administering medication at the Nursery.
-Prior consent must be completed and signed by the parents/carers and records must be kept to show name of medication, dosage, time of administration and person.
+Prior consent must be completed and signed by the parents/carers and records must be kept to show name of medication, dosage, time the medication was last administered, time due to be administrated and person.
 Another member of staff should witness the procedure.
-All medication will be clearly labelled and stored out of reach of the children on the high shelf in the kitchen or in the fridge if necessary.
+All medication will be clearly labelled and its original packaging with the dispensary label attached and stored out of reach of the children on the high shelf in the kitchen or in the fridge if necessary.

 First Aid (see also First Aid Policy)